iAmFahadKhan/ToDoList-App/README.md

 # ToDoList App

-This is a simple to-do list application built with React.
+This is a simple to-do list application built with React and Flask.

 [Preview](https://to-do-list-app-murex-two.vercel.app/)